Rofiat369/qr-code/qr-code-component-main/README.md

 ## Goal For building this challenge

-The ain is to get better at front-end design and techniques.
+The aim is to get better at front-end design and techniques.